Richard F. Groves JCL, MA, MDiv

 Professor Richard Groves is an internationally respected teacher on topics related to the science and spirituality of wellness.
 A chaplain and counselor for thirty years, Richard speaks nine languages and has earned graduated degrees in theology, ethics, world religions and law.
 Richard was ordained a Roman Catholic priest and served as chaplain and ethicist for the US Air Force and numerous North American health care systems.

 Richard with his late wife, Mary, co-founded the Sacred Art of Living Center in Bend, Oregon in 1997.
 More than twenty thousand students throughout North America, Europe, Asia and India have graduated from the Sacred Art of Living & Dying training courses taught by the Groves including more than nearly three thousand physicians worldwide.
 Richard’s latest book, The American Book of Living and Dying: Lessons in Healing Spiritual Pain has been widely compared to the groundbreaking work of Elisabeth Kübler-Ross.
-Together with Irish poet, John O’Donohue, the Groves created The Anamcara Project, a first of its kind professional apprenticeship in the sacred arts of living and dying.
+Drawing upon Celtic spiritual traditions, the Groves created The Anamcara Project, a first of its kind professional apprenticeship in the sacred arts of living and dying.

 Richard has a passion for bringing together the worlds of medical science, psychology, spirituality and cultural diversity.
 As a university professor of philosophy and world religions, Richard is an advocate for a more innovative approach to education on issues related to end of life care.
 As a health care educator, Richard has taught a variety of professional audiences on issues related to integrated medicine and the art of dying.